-Book a meeting with the TeqBlaze team at CES!More
+Book a meeting with TeqBlaze team at DMEXCO!More

 Homepage / Blog / Business/

-White-label vs private label: key distinctions
+White-label vs private label: key differences explained

 Business

-White-label vs private label: key distinctions
+White-label vs private label: key differences explained

-White-label vs private label: key distinctions
+White-label vs private label: key differences explained

-15 min read
+19 min read

 Is there a battle between private label vs white label companies?
 Probably more confusion than battle.
 To explain what does white label mean in business and what is the difference between white label and private label, we have prepared this article: it will help you quickly understand the topic and discover the details of building relationships between teams in the professional product retail industry.